 Call for Papers

 We invite you to join us in raising the bar of excellence across our field as we look to QUALITY in care and all that encompasses.
 It is inarguable that the children and families we serve deserve both access and voice when they experience mental and behavioral health interventions.
 This conference is intended to acknowledge those intrinsic rights and to support providers in that goal.
-Building on 65 years of laser focus on best practices, our 2022 annual conference will take our overarching theme of quality and break it down into 5 supporting themes highlighted below.
+Building on 66 years of laser focus on best practices, our 2022 annual conference will take our overarching themes of Quality, Research, Outcomes and Impact.

 Please review these suggested themes which ACRC’s program committee requests be the focus of submissions: